 Mitsui's oil and gas investments

 Mitsui has investments in oil and gas projects, and trades and markets a number of fuel products.

 Mitsui E&P Australia has interests in four producing oil and gas projects in Australia.

 Mitsui is also an investor in Western Australia's North West Shelf liquefied natural gas (LNG) project, through a 50:50 joint venture with Mitsubishi Corporation (Japan Australia LNG Pty Ltd).
 Our joint venture holds a one-sixth stake in the project.

 Mitsui's coal investments

 Mitsui began investing in coal mines in the 1960s and since then has steadily expanded its investment portfolio.
-Today, our group company Mitsui Coal Holdings has interests in seven projects across Queensland and New South Wales, which produce thermal coal and coking coal.
+Today, our group company Mitsui Resources Pty.
+Ltd. has interests in seven projects across Queensland and New South Wales, which produce thermal coal and coking coal.

 Mitsui also has a 20 per cent equity stake – through its shareholding in BHP Mitsui Coal (BMC) – in the Poitrel and South Walker Creek mines in Queensland's Bowen Basin.
 These mines produce pulverised coal injection (PCI) coal and coking coal.